-- □ pH 6.5 8.5
+J pH 6.5 - 8.5

-- ☐ Electrical conductivity <2,000 uS/cm
+J Electrical conductivity <2,000 uS/cm

-- □ Total suspended solids <50mg/L
+J Total suspended solids <50mg/L

-The monitoring results for the past two periods show results below the assessment criteria for pH and suspended solids with fluctuating conductivity on a number of occasions exceeding the criteria for both sites in Chapmans Creek.
+The monitoring results for the past two periods show results within the above criteria for pH (graph 7.1) whilst suspended solids exceeded 50mg/L on one occasion at RW2 (graph 7.6) and fluctuating conductivity on a number of occasions exceeding these values for both sites in Chapmans Creek (graph 7.2).
 Given the ephemeral nature of the creek it is difficult to determine trends in the water quality and therefore the cause of changes in water quality.
 The fluctuation in conductivity is likely due to the variation from stagnant water through to high flow events and movement of salts through the system.